-Please visit the Colleges page on our website.
+Please visit the Colleges and Universities page on our website.

 ABOUT THE AMERICAN NONSMOKERS’ RIGHTS FOUNDATION

 The American Nonsmokers’ Rights Foundation (ANR Foundation), is a non-lobbying, educational nonprofit organization (501 (c) 3), which creates comprehensive programs for youth of all ages on issues of smoking prevention, the benefits of smokefree air, and the right to breathe smokefree air.
 It provides educational resources for health departments, voluntary health organizations, medical organizations, community coalitions, and others interested in the issues surrounding smoking and secondhand smoke.
-Our goals are to raise a smokefree generation that rejects tobacco use and tobacco industry manipulation and interference tactics, and to educate the community about the health effects of secondhand smoke and the benefits of smokefree environments.
+Our goals are to raise a smokefree generation that rejects smoking/tobacco use and tobacco industry manipulation and interference tactics, and to educate the community about the health effects of secondhand smoke and the benefits of smokefree environments.
 We provide educational materials and training seminars for youth and adults to aid in the quest for a smokefree environment.
 The ANR Foundation is the only national repository of local tobacco-related ordinances and regulations in the United States.
 Our U.S. Tobacco Control Laws Database© was initially created in the 1980’s and serves as a key resource for public health professionals, researchers, advocates, and media outlets which use our data to document trends and research the effectiveness of tobacco-related legislation.
-There are more than 15,000 ordinances in the current collection and more than 100,000 pages of laws in total.
+Currently, the database contains over 17,550 laws from over 5,860 municipalities throughout the country, including all 50 states.
 Each quarter, ANR Foundation staff creates numerous lists, charts, and maps to illustrate the trend toward smokefree air.
-The lists and maps pages on our website receive more than 21,500 hits per month, and make ANR Foundation the go-to source for tobacco control laws data.
-At least 294 peer-reviewed journal articles and/or reports have cited the Database since 2000 including five NCI monographs and three Surgeon’s General Reports which have used the ANR Foundation data as a primary data source.
+The Tobacco Control Laws data have been used in more than 540 peer-reviewed journal articles, studies, and/or reports, and in multiple NCI monographs and Surgeon Generals’ Reports.